gaurish/sendgrid_webhook_lamdba/README.md

 ## Features

 - Serverless Architecture.
-Infinitly scalable.
+Infinitely scalable.
 First 1 million requests per month are free
-- Writes all the events from Sendgrid to AWS S3 as JSON files which can then later we loaded into database of your choice for any analytisis.
+- Writes all the events from Sendgrid to AWS S3 as JSON files which can then later we loaded into database of your choice for any analysis.
-- Proxyies HTTP POSTs which have have unsubcribe in them
+- Proxies HTTP POSTs which have have unsubcribe in them
 - Logs Events to CloudWatch, so you can search them for your operational needs(debugging missing emails etc)
 - End to End Acceptance Tests which you can run locally on your development machine using `go test` command.
 Resulting in Faster development time.